J-1 New Students

-Dear Incoming Exchange Student for Fall 2013,
+Dear New International Exchange Student for Spring 2014,

 Congratulations on your admission to California State University, Northridge.
 Our staff wishes to welcome you and to offer you special assistance throughout your stay here.
 To ensure your success on campus, we will provide you with immigration, personal advisement, and a variety of social, educational, and cross-cultural programs.
 This letter is intended to provide you with some helpful and important information regarding activating your account, registration, payment deadlines, and housing.